cPanel

 Install API

-3. Now extract this pixer-laravel.zip file.
+zipcalledpixer-laravel.zip. - Now extract this

 Now upload this pixer-api folder to the api.your_domain.com folder in your server